This page is generated from steering/workflows/new-skill.md. Edit the source, not this page.

 STOP.
 Present the fan-out diff as a single review unit.
 Author confirms, amends, or removes entries before Phase 5 applies them.
 If the list is empty except for the skill catalogue, that is fine — short fan-out is better than fabricated fan-out.

-Phase 5: Scaffold evals, apply fan-out, finalize
+Phase 5: Scaffold evals, apply fan-out, open PR

 Source: knowledge